JTranOrg/JTran/JTran.Console/README.md

     /d -- Specify a documents folder.
 When this is used the document source name is "all" /m -- Specify multiple (split) output

+    A project file allows you to specify all of the other items in a single file.

 <br><br>

 ### Project File Schema

-A config file can be specified to configure the include and document paths.
-Note if both a config file and a command line parameter is specified the command line parameter takes precedence.
+A project file can be specified to spcify all of the input and outputs.
+All of the items are optional (the transform, source and destination paths are mandatory and must be specified here or on the command line).
+Note if both a project file and a command line parameter is specified the command line parameter takes precedence.

     {
       "Name":              "Project1",